 Statistical analyses

 All analysis was completed using Stata version 13.0 (Stata Corp, College Station, Texas, USA).
 The clinical characteristics for included and excluded subjects were examined using Kruskal -Wallis tests and chi-square tests.
 Bland-Altman plots and ICCs for intra-reader reproducibility were calculated.
 Pearson correlation coefficients were completed to determine the statistical significance of associations between each of the six AA alignment methods.
-Cross-sectional associations with clinical outcomes were compared using a clustered t-test(37) andAA mean angle differences were considered clinically significant if greater than 1° (38)(24).
+Cross-sectional associations with clinical outcomes were compared using clustered t-tests to account for correlated knees that provide clustered data within women (37).
+AA mean angle differences were considered clinically significant if greater than 1° (38).

-Logistic regression with generalized estimating equations (GEE) was used to account for correlation between left and right knees in one individual.
-Using SRKOA, similar steps to those followed by Heim (39)(40), who determined optimal cut-off values for waist circumference in an age 70+ cohort, were used to establish appropriate AA alignment category cut-off values:
+Logistic regression with generalized estimating equations (GEE) was used to account for correlation between both knees in one individual.
+Using SRKOA, similar steps to those followed by Heim (39), were used to establish appropriate AA alignment category cut-off values:

 1) 1P and 2P AA angles were plotted against SRKOA outcome using restricted cubic spline regression functions with 5 knots.
-Optimal cut-off values for varus / neutral / valgus knee alignment with SRKOA were assessed by visual inspection by 3 independent readers (NKA, LMG & MTS).
+Optimal cut-off values for varus / neutral / valgus knee alignment categories with SRKOA were assessed by visual inspection by 3 independent readers (NKA, LMG & MTS).
 A priori, the consensus for optimal alignment cut-off values was set where the probability of SRKOA outcome starts to decrease more rapidly for varus and increase more rapidly for valgus.
-The mean of the three values was calculated and rounded to the nearest degree to generate appropriate new varus / neutral / valgus cut-off values for both methods.
+The mean of the three values was calculated and rounded to the nearest degree to generate appropriate new varus / neutral / valgus categories for each method.

-2) Model fit using the original and new alignment category cut-off values was assessed using the Quasi-likelihood under the Independence Criterion (QIC) (40)(41).
+2) Model fit using the original and new alignment categories was assessed using the Quasi-likelihood under the Independence Criterion (QIC) (40).

 3) Cross-sectional associations controlling for clinical variables (age, BMI and injury) were performed using neutral as the reference group.

 GEE analyses were repeated for RKOA and knee pain outcomes, and sensitivity analyses were completed for SRKOA and knee pain outcomes.
-SRKOA positive knees were compared to RKOA negative (K&L grades 0 or 1) and knee pain negative (no pain in the preceding month); and knee pain positive knees were compared to knee pain negative knees (supplementary table 1).
-A further sensitivity analysis was completed to examine associations between medial and lateral joint space narrowing (JSN) for RKOA risk in varus and valgus knee respectively (supplementary table 2).
+SRKOA positive knees were compared to RKOA negative (K&L grades 0 or 1) and knee pain negative (no pain in the preceding month); and knee pain positive knees were compared to knee pain negative knees.
+A further sensitivity analysis examined associations between medial and lateral joint space narrowing (JSN) for RKOA risk in varus and valgus knees respectively.

 RESULTS